JohnKelly-T/gif-api/README.md

 - Refresh button to load a new random GIF from the current search
 - Powered by the Giphy API

+## Skills Practiced
+### Asynchronous JavaScript
+- Using fetch() to make HTTP requests
+- Handling Promises and errors with .then() and .catch()
+- Understanding and using async / await syntax

+### APIs (Application Programming Interfaces)
+- Understanding what an API is and how to interact with one
+- Making GET requests to retrieve data from external services
+- Working with JSON data: parsing and accessing properties

 ## Live Preview

 https://johnkelly-t.github.io/gif-api/